ska-telescope/developer.skatelescope.org/src/index.rst

 Git is adopted as distributed version control system, and all SKA code shall be hosted in a git repository.
 The github organization *ska-telescope* can be found at https://github.com/ska-telescope .
-All SKA developers must have a github account and be added to the organization as part of a team.
+All SKA developers must have a gitlab account and be added to the organization as part of a team.

 - :doc:`tools/git`